mcarlie/VulkanEngine/readme.md

 Use the `--obj` option to specify the obj file and `--mtl` to specify the mtl file (if it's not in the same directory).

-### Inside a Docker container
+### Inside the Docker container
-You can run the engine inside a Docker container with software rendering (expect very slow performance).
+You can run the engine inside the Docker container with software rendering (expect very slow performance).

+After building inside the container run:
 ```
 docker run -v ./build:/build -e DISPLAY=host.docker.internal:0 vulkan-engine /build/SimpleScene
 ```